DarenKostov/DAK-cpp-utils/text/README.md

 A `char array/pointer`

-    "Text("this is a text")
+    Text("this is a text")

-    "Text myText="this is a text"
+    Text myText="this is a text"

 An `int`/`long`